What Is Spontaneous GroupEscape

 Common Misconceptions

 A lot of myths swirl around mass panic.
-Because of that, others assume that everyone will stay calm and follow instructions.
 Some think that crowds always stampede in a mindless frenzy, trampling anyone in their path.
+Others assume that everyone will stay calm and follow instructions.
 The truth sits somewhere in between.

 - Myth 1: “Everyone runs in the same direction.”
 In reality, direction can split based on where people are standing, where they think the exit lies, or even cultural habits.